kunalkhirwar/nosql-challenge/README.md

 ***Eat Safe, Love*** had specific questions they wanted me to answer, which would help them find the locations they wish to visit and avoid.

-Used '*NoSQL_analysis_starter.ipynb*' for this section of the challenge.
+Used '*NoSQL_analysis.ipynb*' for this section of the challenge.

 Some notes to be aware of while I was exploring the dataset:
   - **RatingValue** refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.